MP for Wigan

 Secretary of State for Culture, Media and Sport

-Lisa Nandy is the Labour MP for Wigan, first elected in 2010.
-She currently serves as Secretary of State for Culture, Media and Sport, a role she took on in July 2024.
-Her career includes senior frontbench roles in opposition, such as Shadow Foreign Secretary and Shadow Secretary for Levelling Up, Housing, Communities & Local Government, and she previously served on the Education Committee.
+Lisa Nandy is the Labour (Co-op) MP for Wigan, first elected in 2010.
+She serves as Secretary of State for Culture, Media and Sport, a role she has held since July 2024.
+Across her Parliament career she has held senior shadow roles and previously sat on the Education Committee, reflecting a long-standing focus on education, housing and local government issues.

-One declared financial interest: donations and other support (including loans) for activities as an MP.
+Has one declared financial interest: donations and other support for activities as an MP.

 Generated 21 February 2026